tdwg/process/review_manager.md

 | :--- |
 | *(Consider recommendations here for options for tracking comments.)* |

-Inform the Author what if any steps need to be taken before seeking approval from the Executive Committee to advance the submission to Public Review. **~~If reviewers have used Word's Track Changes, then the documents are not anonymous.~~ You may need to export these reviews into a format that maintains reviewer anonymity to the Author. ~~You can for example, use Save As in Word and use the Security button to remove personal information.~~** You may wish to combine all salient parts of reviews into a single document for the Author.
+Inform the Author what if any steps need to be taken before seeking approval from the Executive Committee to advance the submission to Public Review. **~~If reviewers have used Word's Track Changes, then the documents are not anonymous.~~ The Review Manager may need to export these Reviews into a format that maintains Reviewer anonymity to the Author. ~~You can for example, use Save As in Word and use the Security button to remove personal information.~~** You may wish to combine all salient parts of Reviews into a single document for the Author.

 Subsequent Public Reviews (by the engaged expert Reviewers) is usual.

 As the Process dictates, the final decision for advancing the submission to Public Review is in the hands of the Executive Committee.
 An email should therefore then be sent to [secretariat@tdwg.org](mailto:secretariat@tdwg.org) for distribution to the Executive Committee.
 The email should request a decision concerning progress to Public Review.
-The Executive will discuss the submission and provide a decision within 30 days.
+The Executive Committee will discuss the submission and provide a decision within 30 days.

 # 4 Public Review